 Video-content sharing apps like TikTok became a sure hit with social media users under lockdown.
 TikTok not just eased people’s boredom but filled the need to create and be productive at a time when the outside world stood still.

 Video content is more engaging than traditional content, so this is not surprising.
-More information can be packed in a minute of video.
+More information can be packed into a minute of video.

-Even people who lost their jobs in the wake of the pandemic upgraded their resumes to video resumes that got them hired more efficiently.
+Even people who lost their jobs in the wake of the pandemic upgraded their resumes to video resumes which got them hired more efficiently.

 Brands have flocked to TikTok to continue staying in touch with their target market.
-Physical, social distancing was compensated with increased social media engagements and stronger online connections.
+Physical and social distancing was compensated with increased social media engagements and stronger online connections.